 Casey Law Offices, S.C.
 Represents Those Harmed By the Opioid Epidemic

-At Casey Law Offices, S.C., our Milwaukee personal injury attorney is passionate about helping the injured fight for justice and fair compensation.
+At Casey Law Offices, S.C., our Wisconsin personal injury attorney is passionate about helping the injured fight for justice and fair compensation.
 The opioid epidemic led to roughly 64,000 deaths last year, and countless more have become addicted to dangerous painkillers and illegal substances as a result.
 Doctors understand the addictive qualities of these drugs, yet some continue to prescribe them carelessly, even failing to recognize the signs of addiction in their patients and renewing prescriptions at a dangerous frequency.
 Drug manufacturers are also well aware of the impact of their drugs, yet many continue to sell dangerous and addictive products.
 If someone you love was harmed due to the negligence of a doctor or other pharmaceutical company, our firm wants to join in your fight for justice.

 In our recent blog series, The Opioid Epidemic in Wisconsin, we discuss the national crisis plaguing our nation and how pharmaceutical companies are playing a huge role in its growth.
 If you or someone you love has been affected by opioids, make sure you understand the depth of the epidemic and find out how a strong legal advocate could help you.

 Pressured by Lawsuits, Purdue Stops Marketing OxyContin to Doctors

 There is good news in the fight against opioid abuse: Purdue Pharmaceuticals, the maker of the powerful and popular painkiller OxyContin, announced that it will stop marketing opioid drugs to doctors.
 It seems the lawsuits filed by Ohio’s Attorney General, which blame the makers and distributors of opioid painkillers for contributing to the drug abuse epidemic, caused the pressure they intended.